jiaohehu/NPreview/DOC-diagram.md

 # The path

 The 'path' command can be used to create path variables.
-A path variable must be consists of only upper case or lower case letters.
-Digits in a path variable are not allowed.
+A path variable must start with a upper case or lower case letters, and followed by one or more upper case or lower case letters, or digits.
+Symbols and operators are not allowed.

     path a = (1,1) -- (2,2) -- (3,4)